3 Questions To Ask Yourself Before Going Natural

 Whether you are considring doing the big chop or just letting your natural hair grown in, here are a few questions you need to consider before going natural:

 Despite the fact that more women than ever are embracing their natural texture, some people hold onto outdated stereotypes and myths about black hair.
+Some people’s identities are tied to their hair (yes, it’s true for some).
 If you’re very confident, you can deal with that, but others may be bothered by constant negativity expressed by friends and family.
 Even if your first day with natural locks isn’t the best, you need to know if you’re the type who can handle the pressure from naysayers, and eventually become more sure of yourself and your style.
+Yes, you can have bad hair days with natural hair too, but that doesn’t mean you have to abandon the style totally–it just means you had a bad hair day.
 If you’re the type to let negative comments get to you (which isn’t surprising when they come from people we love), decide how you can handle them before making your move to natural hair.

 When you do change your hair from relaxed to natural, many of us take a look at photos online and see which styles we’d like.
 But in doing that, we don’t necessarily know how we’d feel when we actually do go natural after years and years of having another style of hair.
 Some women comment on how emotional it is changing their hair style, so be sure to possibly wear a wig or take a nice long look in the mirror so at least you get a “sneak peek” of what the “new you” will look like.

-Just because you aren’t ready to Sure, a TWA is the ultimate in low-maintenance ‘dos, but as your hair grows, it will require more upkeep and care.
+Sure, a teeny weeny afro (TWA) is the ultimate low-maintenance hairdo, but as your hair grows, it will require more upkeep and care.
 You’ll need to condition and moisturize your tresses routinely, and with products that they love.
 Detangling natural hair isn’t as quick and easy as detangling straightened hair; neither is shampooing.
-If you’re the type who wants to jump from bed to shower to out-the-door in mere minutes, long natural hair may not be for you (though a short ‘fro would work out perfectly well).
+If you’re the type who wants to jump from bed to shower to out-the-door in mere minutes, long natural hair may not be for you (though a short ‘fro might work out perfectly).

-Here are a few things you also need to know before going natural:
+Here are a few tips if you do decide to go natural: